is the history of fire fighting in Broadway and surrounding district.

 Century, that brigade changed, and developed into the modern fire service

-there is in the village today.
+found in the village today.